sleepturtle2/Music-Theory-Notes/Circle-of-Fifths/CircleOfFifths.md

 Almost all of music theory is based on the major scale interval pattern, W W H W W W H. Here a major pattern emerges in the fifth note of the scale.

+Moving clockwise, we get 5ths Ascending and 4ths Descending.

+Moving anti-clockwise, we get 4ths Ascending and 5ths Descending.

-Order of sharps: F C G D A E B (Fat Cats Get Drunk At Eddie's Bar)
+Order of sharps: F C G D A E B (Father Charles Goes Down And Ends Battle)

 Order of flats: B E A D G C F (BEAD GCF)